about-code/ng-mono/docs/GENERATORS.md

 # Writing Generators

-Generators can be thought of as *gulp task* functions which return a promise.
+Generators are functions which return a promise.
 The promise should resolve once the generator task has finished its scaffolding work.

 > **Note:** By the term *generator* we refer to a design concept within this project,